1. Skip to content

 How the German government collapsed

-After Lindner was dismissed on November 6, the same day as Donald Trump was reelected as US president, two of the three remaining FDP ministers in the federal government walked out, while another quit the party.
+After Lindner was dismissed on November 6, the same day Donald Trump was reelected as US president, two of the three remaining FDP ministers in the federal government walked out, while another quit the party.

-Ahead of February's likely federal vote, most pollsters are already predicting a grand coalition between center-right CDU/CSU — Merkel's former alliance — and Scholz's SPD as most likely.
+Ahead of February's likely federal vote, most pollsters are already predicting a grand coalition between center-right CDU/CSU — Merkel's former alliance — and Scholz's SPD as likely.

 The FDP is currently polling at 4%, according to a survey published Saturday by the INSA polling institute for Germany's largest mass circulation daily, Bild.